haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 In in the first section of the workflow above we have a parameter `mode` defining the execution mode.
 HADDOCK3 currently supports three difference execution modes:

 - **local** : In this mode HADDOCK3 will run on the current system, using the defined number of cores (`ncores`) in the config file to a maximum of the total number of available cores on the system
-- **HPC**: in this mode HADDOCK3 will typically be started on your local server (e.g. the login node) and will dispatch jobs to the batch system of your cluster (slurm and torque are currently supported);
+- **batch**: in this mode HADDOCK3 will typically be started on your local server (e.g. the login node) and will dispatch jobs to the batch system of your cluster (slurm and torque are currently supported);
 - **mpi**: HADDOCK3 supports a pseudo parallel MPI implementation which allows to harvest the power of mutliple nodes to distribute the computations (functional but still very experimental at this stage).